Jollywatt/typst-fletcher/src/shapes.typ

 /// )
 ///
 /// - dir (top, bottom, left, right): Direction of the roof of the house.
 /// - angle (angle): The slant of the roof.
-Set to `0deg` for a rectangle, and
+A plain rectangle is `0deg`, and
-///   to `90deg` for a document stretching past Pluto.
+///   `90deg` is a sky scraper stretching past Pluto.
 #let house(node, extrude, dir: top, angle: 10deg) = {
 	let flip = dir in (right, left) // flip along diagonal line x = y let rotate = dir in (bottom, left) // rotate 180deg